 If you still haven’t, do check my review of Porto Maltese Boutique Estate, the place where we stayed in Agios Nikolaos.
 It has a stunning service and the view from our room was magnificent.

 Since it’s usually fully booked, even out in the low season, down here there are a few other hotels that are worth checking when planning your trip to Agios Nikolaos.

 The following are affiliate links if you go through them to make a booking I will earn a small commission at no extra cost to you.
 Keep in mind that I link to companies that I personally know and recommend.
 Thank you!

-- Porto Maltese Boutique Estate is strategically located right in front of the sea, nice hospitality touches include a welcome lemonade in their traditional patio and freshly baked pies for breakfast.
+- Porto Maltese Boutique Estate is strategically located right in front of the sea, nice hospitality touches include a welcome lemonade on their traditional patio and freshly baked pies for breakfast.
 I really enjoyed my stay here and if you’re traveling also for business, their Wi-Fi speed is top.
-Check more reviews and book here.

-- In Vasia Ormos you can get amazing views of the spectacular Mirabello Bay.
+- Vasia Ormos is a place offering amazing views of the spectacular Mirabello Bay.
 This is an adults-only resort offering entertainment programs and themed nights.
-Check reviews and book here.

-- Minos Beach Art Hotel is a superb 5-star hotel overlooking the Mirabello Gulf.
-You can book regular rooms or private villas.
+- Minos Beach Art Hotel is a superb 5-star hotel overlooking the Mirabello Gulf offering both regular guestrooms and stunning private villas to stay.